 - Organizing a huge vegetarian food festival, Vegfest, which encourages the general public to learn more and give vegetarian foods a try

 - Writing books that explain the advantages of a vegetarian diet, and show how easy it is to do

 - Writing articles to be published in peer-reviewed medical journals, on the prevention and treatment of disease with a plant-based diet

 - Participating in other community events, to reach out to new segments of the population

 - Engaging both vegetarian and non-vegetarian businesses by bringing them into contact with the vegetarian community.

-- Being an authoritative resource for the media and the community at large
+- Being an authoritative resource for the medical community, the media and the community at large

 We see ourselves as advocates, educators and supporters, rather than activists.
 We’re here to help people.
 We don’t do protests, civil disobedience or political lobbying.
 We focus on helping mainstream people because we want to open their eyes to new ways of looking at vegetarians and vegetarian food.
 We encourage and support businesses of all sizes, whether vegetarian or not, to offer more vegetarian and vegan options, because we want tasty vegetarian choices to be available at every restaurant, store, dinner or potluck.
 We believe that working with the non-vegetarian portion of the community is the only way the vegetarian movement can grow.

 The focus of our members is wide ranging, varying from those who care mostly about their health or spiritual well-being, to those whose emphasis is on saving the animals and/or the environment.

 If you are new to vegetarianism, and you were worried that you wouldn’t fit in, don’t worry.
 We think you will feel very welcome and supported if you join us.